🇹🇼

 In non-specialist restaurants, ask two questions, not one

-Stating 全素 alone is not sufficient at a traditional Taiwanese restaurant — follow up with separate questions on oyster sauce and cooking fat.
-Many kitchens stock vegetarian oyster sauce and are willing to swap; most will use vegetable oil if asked explicitly.
-The asking matters: without the second question, lard and 蠔油 remain invisible.
-Use the phrase table above for exact wording.
+Stating 全素 alone is not sufficient at a traditional Taiwanese restaurant.
+Follow up with separate questions on oyster sauce and cooking fat.
+Many kitchens stock vegetarian oyster sauce and will use vegetable oil if asked explicitly.
+Without the second question, lard and 跞油 remain invisible in the dish.
+Use the phrase table above for exact wording in both situations.

 04